-The S&T First Responders Group (FRG) funds projects that help state and local response agencies share timely information about emergencies with each other and with the public.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) funds projects that help state and local response agencies share timely information about emergencies with each other and with the public.
 Our efforts include software, hardware, equipment, webinars and more.
-For additional information please contact the First Responders Group at First.Responder@dhs.gov.
+For additional information, email First.Responder@dhs.gov.

 Next-Generation Incident Command System (NICS)

 NICS is a collaborative, online incident map with a virtual whiteboard that allows first responders to collaborate, pool resources and plot strategies to better synchronize emergency response efforts.

 Portable Handset Integrated Next-Generation Incident Command System (PHINICS)

 PHINICS, an initiative funded by the U.S. Coast Guard, examines how mobile devices can streamline data entry from the field, leading to a more complete, rapid and accurate common operating picture.

 Social Media Working Group for Emergency Services and Disaster Management (SMWG)

 The SWMG (formally VSMWG) provides recommendations to the emergency preparedness and response community on the safe and sustainable use of social media technologies before, during and after emergencies.
 For more information, visit the SWMG collaboration site on the First Responder Communities of Practice.